 Public NHS Adult Treatment Units have merely been replaced by private for profit ‘specialist hospitals’, owned by the ‘community services’ provider.

-The number of beds commissioned in NHS public, is to be reduced by up to 70%,replaced by the community living provision for life, enforced if necessary by the MCA..
+No new beds are now commissioned in NHS public, replaced by ‘community living’ provision for life, enforced if necessary by the MCA..

 In England, 24,000 people who have a learning disability and/or autism are classed as ‘being at risk of admission.’